New Order (Nazism): Re-settlement efforts

-At the end of 1942 a total of 629,000 Volksdeutsche had been re-settled, and preparations for the transfer of 393,000 others were underway.
-The long-term goal of the VoMi was the resettlement of a further 5.4 million Volksdeutsche, mainly from Transylvania, Banat, France, Hungary and Romania.
-The immigrants were classified either as racially or politically unreliable (settled in Altreich), of high quality (settled in the annexed eastern territories) or suitable for transit camps.
-Himmler encountered considerable difficulties with the Volksdeutsche of France and Luxembourg, who often wished to retain their former status as citisens of their respective countries.
-Moreover, it was considered to have help from other Germanic peoples outside Germans, like Danes, Swedes, Norwegians, Dutch and British collaborators.
-An example was the Dutch East Company (Nederlandsche Oost-Compagnie), a German-Dutch organization that send Dutch settlers to Pskov to help in the Germanic re-settlement of Lebensraum.
+By the end of 1942, 629,000 Volksdeutsche had been resettled, with preparations underway to transfer an additional 393,000.
+The Hauptamt Volksdeutsche Mittelstelle (VoMi) planned to resettle a further 5.4 million Volksdeutsche, primarily from Transylvania, the Banat, France, Hungary, and Romania.
+These immigrants were classified into three categories: "high quality" (settled in the annexed eastern territories), racially or politically unreliable (settled in the Altreich), or those suitable only for transit camps.
+Himmler faced resistance from ethnic Germans in France and Luxembourg, many of whom preferred to retain their existing citizenship.
+Germany also sought assistance from non-German Germanic peoples, including Danish, Swedish, Norwegian, Dutch, and British collaborators.
+For example, the Dutch East Company (Nederlandsche Oost-Compagnie) facilitated the transfer of Dutch settlers to Pskov to support the eastern colonization efforts.